Yoshi2003/xploitcraft/README.md

-# ProxyAuthRequired.com
-# Comprehensive README (in progress) for Cybersecurity Web Application- draft/structure

 ---

 # ProxyAuthRequired.com

-## Comprehensive README for Cybersecurity Web Application
+## Comprehensive README for Cybersecurity Web Application (In Progress)

 ---